 Recently we published our favourite entertainment destinations a little farther afield on the Costa Blanca, but you don't have to travel far to find fun here in Spain, and there's plenty going on right here.

 So we thought this would be the perfect time to highlight our favourite things to do on the Orihuela Costa this summer.

 Stand-up paddleboarding, Playa de Cabo Roig

 Looking for a different way to stay fit and connect with nature?
 Try a stand-up paddleboard class with Sun Sea Adventures at Playa de Cabo Roig.

-The adventures and watersports team offer starter classes for beginners, SUP yoga for those people who really want to improve their balance and core-muscle strength, and SUP tours for the more experienced paddlers.
+The adventures and watersports team offers starter classes for beginners, SUP yoga for those people who really want to improve their balance and core muscle strength, and SUP tours for the more experienced paddlers.